-The goal of the Cambridge Plantations Biomass Energy Project is to create a learning preserve and bioenergy plantation to support long-term outdoor experiential educational activities and a source of renewable, agriculturally produced energy for Cambridge Central School in Cambridge, NY.
+The goal of the Cambridge Biopreserve/Bioenergy Project is to create a learning preserve and bioenergy plantation to support long-term outdoor experiential educational activities and a source of renewable, agriculturally produced energy for Cambridge Central School in Cambridge, NY.

-The Cambridge Plantations is the name for a proposed outdoor teaching space we are proposing to develop on 6.9 acres of land owned by Cambridge Central School.
-The purpose of the plantations is to preserve and enhance diverse horticultural collections and natural areas on a plot of land near our school to be used for the enrichment and education of academic and public audiences, and for the support of educational activities.
-The plantations will also be used as an outdoor classroom for students K-12.
-This student driven project will include the establishment of a biomass energy plantation, arboretum, wetland access, gardens, walking tails, and wildlife habitat.
-The bioenergy portion of our proposed project is going to support the growth of shrub willow, which will be sustainably harvested to supply biomass for a renewable energy heating system to be used to heat our school’s bus garage.
+The Cambridge Biopreserve is the name of the outdoor teaching space that is being developed on 6.9 acres of land owned by Cambridge Central School.
+The purpose of the biopreserve project is to restore the natural areas on land near the school to be used for the enrichment, education, and recreation for both students and the community.
+This student driven project will include the establishment of a biomass energy plantation, arboretum, wetland boardwalk, walking tails, and wildlife habitat.
+The bioenergy portion of the project involves the growth of shrub willow, which will be sustainably harvested in the form of woodchips to supply a 6 Kilowatt biomass gasification system that will produce heat and power for the school.